 How did you first become interested in art, and how did you get started with it yourself?

 Kenny Schachter: I guess you often hear stories of children being taken to galleries and museums and exposed to art from an early age.
 However, I had never been exposed to art before.
 In fact, I didn’t even know that art galleries existed until I was nearly 27.
 I studied philosophy and went to a museum, the East Wing of the National Gallery in Washington, DC.
 The moment I saw that art, it impacted me subconsciously.
-I thought that an artist made art and the artwork went to a museum, which was the end of the equation.
+I thought that an artist made art, and the artwork went to a museum, which was the end of the equation.

 Art was not my professional life back then; I just knew what I didn’t want to do.
 I didn’t want routine, nothing that would be repetitive.
 I didn’t want to spend my life doing something or capitulate to any kind of market concern.
 Marx said, “why can’t you be an economist in the morning and a fisherman in the afternoon,” and I just didn’t want to settle or compromise professionally.
 I earned a degree in political science and philosophy, and the professional perspective was limited to teaching.

 So I thought that I would get a joint degree.
 I enrolled in law school, and academically, I wasn’t very good.
-I had zero intention of practicing law, but that was a way to hide from the working world and having three years to collect my thoughts.
+I had zero intention of practicing law, but that was a way to hide from the working world and have three years to collect my thoughts.
 I quit going to school halfway through the first year but remained enrolled in classes that I didn’t attend.
 I took on a series of full-time jobs and told my family and employers that I was in night school when there was no night school.

 Then I took the exams and worked on the floor of the American Stock Exchange.
 I got a part-time job as a legal writer for a law firm, and that’s how I refined my writing skills.
 After finishing law school and taking the bar exam, I handed out my resume to hundreds of offices in the Garment District in New York, thinking that maybe fashion would be a way to pursue my career path.

 I tried fashion, and it was the only thing that made sense to me.
-That said, I got the most basic job like Willy Loman (from Death of a Salesman), carrying around these gigantic suitcases to sell men’s neckties in various stores across the East Coast of the United States.
+That said, I got the most basic job, like Willy Loman (from Death of a Salesman), carrying around these gigantic suitcases to sell men’s neckties in various stores across the East Coast of the United States.
 And it was as awful as it sounds.
 Suddenly, I found myself in an existential crisis because I had a pathological fear of getting lost while driving around with these gigantic suitcases filled with ties.